Cylindracanthus: Taxonomy

 It has been noted that the teeth of Cenozoic Cylindracanthus are much smaller than the already-small teeth of the Cretaceous Cylindracanthus, suggesting that the teeth may have been a vestigial structure that became gradually reduced over time.
 It is also uncertain whether the spines are really rostra, or may instead be the ray spines of a fish's fin.

+In 2025, one specimen of Cylindracanthus from the London Clay was identified as actually being a rostrum of the early billfish Aglyptorhynchus.